Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 persistent storage system.
 Using Alluxio as the data access layer provides multiple benefits:

-- For user applications and computation frameworks, Alluxio provides fast storage, facilitating data sharing and locality between applications, regardless of the computation engine used.
+- For user applications and computation frameworks, Alluxio provides fast storage, and facilitates data sharing and locality between applications, regardless of the computation engine used.
 As a result, Alluxio can serve data at memory speed when it is local or at the speed of the computation cluster network when data is in Alluxio.
 Data is only read once from the